-Name of Applicant/Comp any

-My name is I am (Title) of
+My name is I am (Title) (

 (Applicant).
-My personal knowled dge of the facts
+My personal know ledge of the facts

-stated herein has been deri ved from my employment with 0
+stated herein has been de rived from my employment with

 (Applicant).
 I affirm that

 [Name of Applicant]:

-• agrees to comply with all federal and state statutes, rules, and regulations, (state whether application is for Section 1013 Registration, Transfer, Merger, etc.) and state contractual rules and regulations, if granted the request as stated in this application; and

-I affirm and declare under penalty of perjury under the laws of the State of California, including Rule 1.1 of the California Public Utilities Commission's Rules of Practice and Procedure, that, to the best of my knowledge, all of the statements and representations made in this Application are true and correct.
+state contractual rules an application; and I affirm and declare unde California, including Rul r Section 1013 Registration, Transfer, d regulations, if granted the request a repealty of perjury under the laws of 21.1 of the California Public Utilities of the State of Commission's

+cedure, that, to the best of my knowle ations made in this Application are to 0

 Signature

-Name and Title
+Na ame and Title

+interest.